What Is a Digital Adoption Platform?

 With a DAP like Whatfix, customer-facing teams are empowered with no-code tools to create contextual onboarding experiences for different types of customers.
 These experiences can include product tours, onboarding task lists, tooltips, beacons, and more – all helping to guide new customers to their “aha!” moment and ultimately driving product adoption.

-Did you know, 69% of all people prefer web self-service over other forms of support.
+69% of all people prefer web self-service over other forms of support.
 Customer self-service empowers customers to solve their support-related issues without waiting for a support agent and improves your customer service agents’ productivity by deflecting support tickets.

 With a DAP like Whatfix, customer-facing teams can provide real-time support at the moment of need, directly inside their digital applications or website.
-Whatfix integrates with a company’s support repositories like their FAQs, support portal, online community, support documentation, API documentation, and more, enabling customers to use an in-app wiki to find answers to support-related issues, without leaving the application or submitting a support ticket.
+Whatfix integrates with a company’s support repositories like their knowledge base, FAQs, support portal, online community, support documentation, API documentation, and more, enabling customers to use an in-app wiki to find answers to support-related issues, without leaving the application or submitting a support ticket.

 After onboarding and customer support, customer-facing teams are tasked with building relationships with partners, learning about related issues they’re facing in their organization, showcasing how their product can be leveraged in new ways to help solve these problems, and retaining and upselling customers when their contracts are up for renewal.